“Is everything OK?” I asked Randy in a panic. It’s one of the clearest memories I have of Juno being born.

 But I was determined.
 Powered by exhaustion and sheer will and adrenaline and panic, I took one more deep breath, and on the count of ten I brought that baby earth-side.

 The nurse lifted our brand new human onto my chest.
 Nobody said anything.
 Shouldn’t it be more climactic in here?
 Where was all the noise?
 Where was the coughing and crying, the thrashing protests and noisy declarations of arrival?
 My skin itched with worry, buffeted by the quiet.
 Always the quiet.
-I looked around the room at everyone’s faces, trying to read them for any cues about what was happening.
-My heart was bursting, and I was desperate for confirmation it was safe to hold on tight.
+I looked around the room, reading faces for clues.
+Everyone looked normal, but I wasn’t convinced.
+The pressure in my chest ballooned, constrained only by the weight of a too-quiet newborn perched atop it.

 When I started writing this story down, I didn’t intend to say much about miscarriages and infertility and IVF.
 I wanted to give context to how profound it was that Juno joined our family when she did, but I didn’t expect to go so deep into the darkness to get there.
 Now that we’re on the other side of it all, I understand the darkness was where Randy and I discovered ourselves, where we felt deeply each other’s humanity and found a way to love each other through the grief – in spite of it, or because of it.
 I see now the darkness was the gift that gave us the light.